rust-lang/rustc-dev-guide/src/query.md

 ### Adding a new query

-Suppose you want to add a new query: how do you do so?
+How do you add a new query?
 Defining a query takes place in two steps:

 1. Specify the query name and its arguments.